JonHasan/PytorchDeepLearningChallenge/README.md

 The network acheived a 99% accuracy through a combination of Adam optimizer, reduceLROnPlateau scheduler and lr modification after each training session.

+## Code

+Download the repository to your computer.
+You will also need to download pytorch and torchvision